 Email address

-Following are a few samples for developing better understanding about the sentence structuring and format:
+Following are a few samples for developing a better understanding of the sentence structure and format:

 Best Regards,